pviscone/cmgrdf-cli/README.md

 ` global_defaults < histo1d_defaults < branch_defaults < user defined`

-The config file must contain a list of Hists or a function that returns a list of Hists called `plots`
+The config file must contain a list of Hists or a function that returns a list of Hists called `plots`.
+You can edit the defaults just importing them in your config and editing them.

 ### Corrections and systematics
 Here the things are a bit weird.